lytt925/dmbs-1131-final/README.md

 screenshot of the system:<br/>
 <img width="470" alt="image" src="https://github.com/user-attachments/assets/ff40257d-3699-4c39-be33-e59afa423d11">

+## User functions

+### User (一般使用者）

+**View Animal Information**
+- Users can view detailed information about animals, including gender, age, health status, and other essential details to better understand the animals.

+**Submit Adoption Application**
+- Users can submit an adoption application by providing necessary details such as the animal they wish to adopt and personal information (e.g., name, contact details).
+The system will record and process each application.

+**Register for Activities**
+- Users can browse available activities in the system, select the ones they are interested in, and register to participate.
+The system will add the visitor’s registration information to the database.

+**Cancel Activity Registration**
+- If users are unable to attend a registered activity, they can cancel their registration through the system, and the activity list will be updated accordingly.

+**View Participation History**
+- Users can view their activity participation history, including the names, dates, and details of the activities they have attended.

+### Employee

+**Daily Attendance Tracking**
+- Record clock-in and clock-out dates and times for daily attendance.

+**Manage Animal Information**
+- Perform create, read, update, and delete (CRUD) operations on animal information, including adoption status and other details.

+**Review Adoption Applications**
+- Access and review applicants’ adoption records and activity participation history to determine application approval.

+**Manage Care Records**
+- Perform CRUD operations on care records to track the daily care activities for animals.

+**Manage Medical Records**
+- Perform CRUD operations on medical records to monitor and understand the health status of animals.

 ## Running the Server

 To run the server, you can follow these steps: